ericmdantas/aliv/README.md

 ## what?

-Tiny, yet powerful and intuitive one liner live-reloading Node.js server.
+Simple, but powerful and intuitive one liner live-reloading Node.js server.

 ## why?